ADAH-EviDENce/evidence/README.md

 docker run hello-world
 ```

 This should show a message that your Docker installation is working correctly.
-If so, we can proceed to the installation of WorkingTitleCloseReader, otherwise we suggest to check the steps in the [Docker installation guide](https://docs.docker.com/docker-for-windows/install/).
+If so, we can proceed to the installation of evidence tool, otherwise we suggest to check the steps in the [Docker installation guide](https://docs.docker.com/docker-for-windows/install/).

 ### Step 2